[NOW ON VOD] Once More, With Feeling

 In times of a pandemic and social injustice, how can online content-writing, journalism and photography convey messages in more empathetic and inclusive ways?
 In this conversation, aspiring young writers and online content creators will share insights on how to talk about the triumphs and challenges through the art of listening and understanding multiple perspectives.

-This is a pre-recorded session, and will be available on video-on-demand replay.
+This is a pre-recorded session, and is now available on video-on-demand replay.

 This session was conceptualised by the SWF 2020 Youth Curators, and is co-presented with the Singapore Book Council.

 Faz Gaffa-Marsh has been writing professionally for 16 years.
 She writes about beauty, inclusivity, racism, and wellness in magazines and digital publications all over the world, including Refinery29, Allure, ELLE, and VOGUE Singapore.
 Faz started My Safe Sphere, a digital community to end the stigma around seeking help for mental health issues, when her father passed away in 2019.
 When she's not writing up a storm, Faz can usually be found playing pretend with her three-year-old son.

 Diana is currently an editor for Beyond The Hijab, a site sharing stories of Singaporean-Muslim women.
 Her creative work of poetry, essays, and fiction have appeared in anthologies such as The First Five (2017), Growing Up Perempuan (2018), Budi Kritik (2018) and In this Desert, There Were Seeds (2019), amongst others.
 Her topical interests include feminism, race, Islam, class, and the ways these issues may intersect.
 She has three cats.